Marie Dressler: Film career

 Later that year, Frances Marion, a screenwriter for the Metro-Goldwyn-Mayer (MGM) studio, came to Dressler's rescue.
 Marion had seen Dressler in the 1925 vaudeville tour and witnessed Dressler at her professional low-point.
 Dressler had shown great kindness to Marion during the filming of Tillie Wakes Up in 1917, and in return, Marion used her influence with MGM's production chief Irving Thalberg to return Dressler to the screen.
 Her first MGM feature was The Callahans and the Murphys (1927), a rowdy silent comedy co-starring Dressler (as Ma Callahan) with another former Mack Sennett comedian, Polly Moran, written by Marion.

 The film was initially a success, but the portrayal of Irish characters caused a protest in the Irish World newspaper, protests by the American Irish Vigilance Committee, and pickets outside the film's New York theatre.
 The film was first cut by MGM in an attempt to appease the Irish community, then eventually pulled from release after Cardinal Dougherty of the Archdiocese of Philadelphia called MGM president Nicholas Schenck.
 It was not shown again, and the negative and prints may have been destroyed.
 While the film brought Dressler to Hollywood, it did not re-establish her career.
 Her next appearance was a minor part in the First National film Breakfast at Sunrise.
 She appeared again with Moran in Bringing Up Father, another film written by Marion.
 Dressler returned to MGM in 1928's The Patsy as the mother of the characters played by stars Marion Davies and Jane Winton.

 Hollywood was converting from silent films, but "talkies" presented no problems for Dressler, whose rumbling voice could handle both sympathetic scenes and snappy comebacks (the wisecracking stage actress in Chasing Rainbows and the dubious matron in Rudy Vallée's Vagabond Lover).
 Frances Marion persuaded Thalberg to give Dressler the role of Marthy in the 1930 film Anna Christie.
-Garbo and the critics were impressed by Dressler's acting ability, and so was MGM, which quickly signed her to a $500-per-week contract.
+Greta Garbo and the critics were impressed by Dressler's acting ability, and so was MGM, which quickly signed her to a $500-per-week contract.
 Dressler went on to act in comedic films which were popular with movie-goers and a lucrative investment for MGM.
 She became Hollywood's number-one box-office attraction, and stayed on top until her death in 1934.

 She also took on serious roles.
 For Min and Bill, with Wallace Beery, she won the 1930–31 Academy Award for Best Actress (the eligibility years were staggered at that time).
 She was nominated again for Best Actress for her 1932 starring role in Emma, but lost to Helen Hayes.
-Dressler followed these successes with more hits in 1933, including the comedy Dinner at Eight, in which she played an aging but vivacious former stage actress.
+Dressler followed these successes with more hits in 1933, including the comedy Dinner at Eight, in which she received top billing over John and Lionel Barrymore, Jean Harlow, Billie Burke, and Wallace Beery.
+In a magisterial performance, she played an aging but vivacious former stage actress.
 Dressler had a memorable bit with Jean Harlow in the film:Harlow: I was reading a book the other day.